 *Disclosure: This post contains affiliate links.
 If you make a purchase using one of these links, we will receive a small commission at no extra cost to you.

 Questions About Tripods

-Why should you use a tripod to take a photograph?
+Why and When should you use a tripod?

 - For nature and cat (OK pet) photography.
 Your camera may be held in position for long periods of time.
 Tired arms take shaky photographs.

 - Following on from this: A tripod lets you focus totally on your cat and pose instead of dividing your attention between your cat and the camera.